dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

 Instead of using the AWS cli to create stacks use Step Functions and Lambda right from the start, this lets creates/deletes run serverless and asynchronous (no blocked foreground shell)

++++

+Instead of deleting and recreating an application stack you might be able to just force a redeploy a container which will pull a new image which saves time when testing

++++

+Use Jenkins jobs to automate basic functions by invoking CloudFormation commands

 ---